 When should I register a death?

-A death which occurs in Scotland must be registered within eight
+A death which occurs in Scotland must be registered within eight days.
+The law allows a death to be registered in any registration district in Scotland.

 Who can register a death?